jonalan7/Hydra-bot/docs/getting-started/admin.md

 ```

 ### List of routes for user management:

+With an [administrator](#commands-for-administration-via-terminal) (there is a default administrator, the username and password as admin), he can access via Web Service with the following routes:

 | Type | Route to browser         | Description          | Body                                                |
 |------|--------------------------|----------------------|-----------------------------------------------------|